huguyuehuhu/HCN-pytorch/README.md

 ##### Other Datasets
 Not supported now.
 #### Training
-Before you start the training, you have to launch a [visdom](https://github.com/facebookresearch/visdom) server.
+Before you start the training, you have to launch [visdom](https://github.com/facebookresearch/visdom) server.
 ```commandline
 python -m visdom
 ```